Table of Contents

 Sometimes coffee brands will source their beans from farmers all over the world, which can give you a mixture of flavors and notes.
 This is known as blended coffee as different types of strains are mixed together.
 Blended coffee is produced all year round and typically costs less.

-Single-origin coffee comes from one farm from a specific geographical region that cultivates coffee beans.
+Single-origin coffee comes from one farm from a specific geographical region that cultivates beans.
 These beans are difficult to source so they will cost more.
 Some people prefer to buy single-origin coffee as these beans are grown in a particular way that caters to the flavor of the coffee.

-The single-origin coffee beans are more likely to be organic because they’re cultivated in small quantities so the plant growth can be controlled without using pesticides.
+The single-origin beans are more likely to be organic because they’re cultivated in small quantities so the plant growth can be controlled without using pesticides.

 Pre-ground coffee doesn’t retain its freshness as well as whole beans.
 If you do buy pre-ground beans check the bag to see when the product was packaged to ensure you have a fresh batch.